-Below, we’ve highlighted a few scholarships for both undergraduate and graduate programs for which undocumented students are eligible.
-Many other organizations have resources–whether that be their own scholarship lists, info on how to navigate financial aid, or general tips and recommendations.
+Below, we’ve highlighted a few scholarships for both undergraduate and graduate programs which undocumented and DACA students are eligible to apply for.
+Many organizations have resources to support these students: their own scholarship lists, info on how to navigate financial aid, or general tips and recommendations.
 We’ve included an aggregation of those resources at the end of this post.
-If you have questions, or simply a resource to add, please contact Christian Smith at email@example.com.
+If you have questions, or simply a resource to add, please contact Christian Smith at firstname.lastname@example.org.
 For the previous version of this page, please click here.

 Highlighted Undergraduate Scholarships and Programs